flydog-sdr/docs/docs/en/README.md

 ### Q: Is it possible that the FlyDog SDR maintainers will abandon the project?

-A: I have heard that the similar product RaspSDR has already abandoned their project and the last code commit is still in Feb 12, 2021.
-However, it can be assured that FlyDog SDR will always be accountable to its users.
+A: The comparable product RaspSDR seems to be very disinterested in their project.
+However, it can be guaranteed that FlyDog SDR will always be accountable to its users.

 ### Q: I've heard that there are problems with the FlyDog SDR circuit design?